Gull-wing door

-Apart from the Mercedes-Benz 300 SL of the mid-1950s, Mercedes-Benz SLS and the experimental Mercedes-Benz C111 of the early 1970s, the best-known examples of road-cars with gull-wing doors are the Bricklin SV-1 from the 1970s, the DMC DeLorean from the 1980s, and the Tesla Model X of the 2010s.
+Apart from the Mercedes-Benz 300 SL of the mid-1950s, the Mercedes-Benz SLS AMG, and the experimental Mercedes-Benz C111 of the early 1970s, the best-known examples of road-cars with gull-wing doors are the DMC DeLorean from the 1980s and the Tesla Model X of the 2010s.
 Gull-wing doors have also been used in aircraft designs, such as the four-seat single-engine Socata TB series built in France.

 Practical considerations

 The design is a very practical one in a tight urban parking space.
-When properly designed and counterbalanced, they require little side-clearance to open (about 27.5 cm, or 11" in the DeLorean and allow much better entrance/egress than conventional doors.
+When properly designed and counterbalanced, they require little side-clearance to open (about 27.5 cm or 11" in the DeLorean) and allow much better entrance/egress than conventional doors.
 The most obvious downside to having gull-wing doors is that, were the car to roll over and come to rest on its roof, exit by the doors would be impossible, requiring a large windscreen opening to escape.
-The Mercedes SLS solved this problem by fitting explosive bolts in the hinges, that would blow up if the car rolled over.
+The Mercedes SLS solved this problem by fitting explosive bolts in the hinges, which would blow up if the car rolled over, causing the door to fall off altogether.

 The Volvo YCC, a concept car designed by and for women, had gull-wing doors as part of its design.
 Gull-wing doors make it easier to lift a bag to store it behind the driver's seat, increase visibility over the driver's shoulder, and make it easier to get in and out of the car.

-The Tesla Model X, first introduced in 2015, has double-hinged gull-wing doors, called falcon-wing doors by Tesla.
+The Tesla Model X, introduced in 2015, has double-hinged gull-wing doors, called falcon-wing doors by Tesla.
 The Model X has several design considerations to make the doors more practical.
 Being double-hinged allows them to open with less clearance (horizontal and vertical) than would otherwise be required.
 The vehicle also has sensors to determine ceiling height and the presence of potential obstacles and to determine how the hinges will operate to open the doors and avoid obstacles, if possible.